Installation

 Kueue publishes metrics to monitor its operators.
 You can scrape these metrics with Prometheus.
 Use kube-prometheus if you don’t have your own monitoring system.

 The webhook server in kueue uses an internal cert management for provisioning certificates.
-If you want to use a third-party one, e.g. cert-manager, follow these steps:
+If you want to use a third-party one, e.g. cert-manager, follow the cert manager guide.

 Install a released version

-To install a released version of Kueue in your cluster, run the following command:
+To install a released version of Kueue in your cluster by kubectl, run the following command:

 Add metrics scraping for prometheus-operator